lhy101/Multimodal-Final-Project/README.md

 ```

 ### Adversarial Training
-This method employs adversarial sampling instead of noise injection on CLIP embeddings.
+The model trained in this method employs adversarial sampling instead of noise injection on CLIP embeddings.
 For more details of this method, please refer to our report.
 ```
 python train.py --data COCO --out_dir ./coco_train/ --noise_variance 0.016 --adv
 ```

 **Note** that we have provided loads of trained models in [here](https://pan.baidu.com/s/1JpqBQ0pwuOjBxzAeKBTSeA?pwd=0115), using the password `0115`.
-We don't recommend you to train the models at your local environment.
+We don't recommend you to train the models in your local environment.
 It cost around 20 hours to train a single model on a `NVIDIA TITAN RTX` GPU.

 ## Evaluation